 11. Disinterest From Male Rabbit

-Male rabbits always like female rabbits (after all, they do breed like rabbits).
+Male rabbits are always attracted to female rabbits (after all, they do breed like rabbits).
 However, as a female rabbit approaches the end of her gestation period, any male rabbits around will lose interest in her.

 Hopefully, by now you have already separated your female and male rabbits, but if not it is essential that you do so today.